Eye of the Cormorant

 The tarpon ignore this black fly over the next dozen casts.
 That means they won’t take Jay’s black micro-bunny either.
 I switch to a white micro-bunny fly.
 They like that one better, but not enough.
 They nip and pull its tail, “short-strikes” in fly fishing parlance.
 I begin counting short strikes.

 Since they don’t want black or white, how about olive?
 I try an olive micro-bunny.
 Nothing.
 Black & white bunny?
 Nope.
 White baitfish with swishy peacock herl tail?
 Nope.
 Black & purple tie of Paul Nocifora’s BMF?
-It gets a bunch more short strikes, but no eats, even after I snipped off the weed guard.
-A black & purple tie of Chico Fernandez’s Marabou Madness, weighted to get down deeper?
+It gets a bunch more short strikes, but no eats.
+I see them charge the fly, rolling onto their silver sides to rip off bits of the BMF’s purple tail, but they don’t want to eat it, even after I snip off the weed guard.
+How about a black & purple tie of Chico Fernandez’s Marabou Madness, weighted to get down deeper?
 Nope.

-I have been on the water for two hours now, fishing the best time of the day.
-I have made over a hundred casts at rolling tarpon with seven flies, two of which received 13 short strikes between them but zero eats.
+I have been on the water for the best two hours of the day.
+I have pitched a hundred casts at rolling tarpon, swapped through seven flies, two of which received 13 short strikes between them but zero eats.
 Mangroves lining the canals have been more eager than the tarpon, grabbing my flies on the errant backcasts.
 My newly rehabilitated rotator cuff is starting to complain.

 * * *